oumaimaneffati/adimeo-test/README.md

 Import the database: (To get the events content)

 Inside the php container:
-- mysql -u user -p database-name<dump.sql
+- mysql -u user -p database-name<test-technique.sql

 Synchronize the configuration: